 - Reading a Written Graph Crochet Pattern – WinStitch Blocks

-My friend Crystal at Christa Co Design asked me to do a video for you on how to read a graph (thanks Crystal!), and of course I said absolutely!
+My friend Crystal Long Marin over at Christa Co Design asked me to do a video on how to read a graph (thanks Crystal!), and of course I said absolutely!
 Crystal created a beautiful scarf (link to this pattern is at bottom of post) called the Rossi Scarf.

 Have you ever wondered how to read a graph for a crochet or knit project?
 It’s fairly easy if you follow a few guidelines.
 I created a video that demonstrates how to read a graph below.
 The video demonstrates how to read a graph for Row by Row & C2C, what all those numbers mean, what direction to work and much more…

 Graphs are great for C2C blankets, and can be worked flat or in the round.